clb168/SrProject/README.txt

 The polaris documentation github is also linked within the repo

 The training material folder contains the documentation used in RAG

+This repo can be found in the RagExperiment folder on the server (Argonne server)